bhoogter/VB6TocSharp/README.md

 A VB6 based VB6 -> C# 2017 converter.

+## Usage

+Please see the [wiki](https://github.com/bhoogter/VB6TocSharp/wiki) for more information on usage.

 ## Design Considerations

 - Simple - Not designed to do a 100% conversion.
 Just maybe an 80% - 90% of the grunt work.